sorskoot/sorskoot-website/content/blog/2022-02-05-Exporting-Assets-From-Unreal-To-WebXR.md

 ---

 ## Intro
 Although it's not possible to export from Unreal to WebXR, there are a lot of very nice assets available in the Unreal Marketplace that could be useful for your WebXR game.
-The license allows you to use these assets in your game, except for products that [have not been created by Epic Games](https://marketplacehelp.epicgames.com/s/article/Can-I-use-these-products-in-other-gaming-engines-like-Source-or-Unity?language=en_US) themselves.
+The license allows you to use these assets in your game, except for products that [have been created by Epic Games](https://marketplacehelp.epicgames.com/s/article/Can-I-use-these-products-in-other-gaming-engines-like-Source-or-Unity?language=en_US) themselves.
 But, since Unreal Engine uses its own format for assets it's not straightforward.

 ## Assets
 There are a lot of great free assets in the Unreal Marketplace.
 But, they can even get better.
 Every first Tuesday of the month, there's a new set of assets available for free that would normally cost money: [Free for the month](https://www.unrealengine.com/marketplace/en-US/assets?tag=4910).
 Even if you don't need the assets right now, they might become handy at a later moment.
 If you've bought them for free they stay yours after the month is over and they return back to their normal price.